6 Health Problems Your Child Could Inherit

 The good thing (as far as diagnosing this condition) is that eczema is extremely easy to see since the rash can make the skin dry, itchy, and red.
 These patches of the rash can usually be found on your child’s cheeks, elbows, hands, and knees.
 Take your child to his/her pediatrician to diagnose this condition and help you develop a routine to reduce the eczema breakouts.
 Make sure any cream they are using is dye and fragrance-free, as to not spark an outbreak.

 Stuart Dankner, M.D., a pediatric ophthalmologist says that nearsightedness, color blindness, and lazy eye are often inherited.
 If both parents are nearsighted, a child has a 25 to 50 percent chance of inheriting their parent’s vision problems.
 Signs of vision problems include constant headaches and squinting.
 Lazy eye can be difficult to catch but a pediatrician can easily screen for it.
 If your child’s eyes cross and persist, schedule an exam.
 Early detection and correction of vision problems is the only sure way to treat them and make your child as comfortable as possible.
-Besides, if you’re in Chicago, there are many corneal-cross linking surgical procedures in Chicago on offer to you and your child.
-Get help while it’s available.

 Certain psychological and emotional issues can run in your family.
 And, because of this, they can easily be inherited by your children.
 Issues like ADHD, anxiety, depression, bipolar disorder and OCD have strong genetic components.